 Policy on Conflicts of Interest

-The Journal will only publish articles after the author(s) has/have disclosed and confirmed potential conflicts of interest.
+The Journal will only publish articles after the author(s) have confirmed that they have disclosed all potential conflicts of interest.

 Publication Ethics and Publication Malpractice

 The RECOLETOS MULTIDISCIPLINARY RESEARCH JOURNAL (RMRJ) is committed to upholding the highest standards of publication ethics and takes all possible measures against any publication malpractices.
 All authors submitting their works to the RMRJ for publication as original articles attest that the submitted works represent their authors’ contributions and have not been copied or plagiarized in whole or in part from other works.
 The authors acknowledge that they have disclosed all and any actual or potential conflicts of interest with their work or partial benefits associated with it.